 TL;DR

 - Nextdoor's recommendations are hyperlocal — from people on your block or in your subdivision.
-ProFix's verification is statewide and based on public records.
+ProFix's directory coverage is national and based on public records.

 - ProFix publishes its data as an MCP server, OpenAPI spec, llms.txt feed, and CC-BY-4.0 Hugging Face dataset.
 Nextdoor does not publish a comparable open dataset.